Are you ready to make 2021 your best year yet? What’s that you say? Impossible?

 Setting SMART Goals

-Fewer than half of people who made New Year’s resolutions in 2019 kept their resolution for a full year, according to an IPSOS poll.
+Fewer than half of folks who made New Year’s resolutions in 2019 kept their resolution for a full year, according to an IPSOS poll.
 Whether you call them “goals” or “resolutions,” how can you stay on track with yours?

 One method is to set SMART goals, as explained by the Centers for Disease Control and Prevention.
 Don’t worry; it doesn’t take a brainiac to write “SMART” goals.
 Just set goals that fit within these guidelines.